jamestaylr/systems-capstone/openstack-docs/controller-compute-setup.md

 ### floating ips

 **Update 10/29**: Based on a suggestion by James, we're using 192.168.2.0/24 for our subnet network address.
+**Update 10/30**: We are now using availability zones, not host aggregates.

 ### local.conf for the controller node